Welcome to McGill Women in House!

-We are pleased to announce that applications are now open for our 2014 program and can be found under Applying.
-Information about our 2014 program will be updated throughout fall 2014.
+Of over 180 applications received, 37 participants have been selected for the 2014 program.
+Information about this year’s program will be updated throughout the fall semester.
 In the meantime, you can visit Past Programs to learn about speakers, Members of Parliament, and Senators who have participated in previous years.

 If you have any questions, please email firstname.lastname@example.org!

 Women in House is a non-partisan program mandated to increase female representation in politics by giving female students the opportunity to gain an inside look into the lives of female politicians in the Canadian federal government.
 We aim to foster enthusiasm and a desire for involvement in Canadian politics among our participants, while showcasing the successes of women who have broken through significant gender barriers to enter political life.

 The McGill program is a fully-subsidized, two-day trip to Ottawa, during which participants take a tour of Parliament, attend Question Period, hear individual speakers and panel discussions, and shadow a female Member of Parliament or Senator.